One of the most appealing things with McMyAdmin is how quick and intuitive it can be to get a Minecraft server started.

 Enable server sleeping: Yes

-Server sleep message: Leave as default
+Server sleep message: Leave as the default

 Enable status image and widget: Yes